 07 – In Ohio (USA), a United Express commuter plane crash kills 5 people.

 11 – The Irish government announces the end of a 20-year broadcasting ban on the IRA and its political arm, Sinn Fein.

 12 – Qubilah Shabazz, the daughter of activist Malcolm X, is arrested for plotting to murder Louis Farrakhan (formerly known as Louis X).
 She believed Farrakhan was responsible for her father’s assassination and sought revenge by hiring a killer.
 A plea bargain is accepted by the government.

 13 – Shawn Eric Eckardt (US skater Tonya Harding’s bodyguard) and Derrick Brian Smith are arrested and charged with conspiracy in relation to the attack of Nancy Kerrigan on 6 January.

 15 – Queen Elizabeth breaks her left wrist after falling off a horse.

 16 – Singer Harry Nilsson dies at the age of 52 at his home in Agoura Hills, near Los Angeles, California.

-25 – Michael Jackson settles out of court in a civil lawsuit which accuses him of molesting 13-year old Jordan Chandler during sleepovers at his California ranch.
+25 – Michael Jackson settles out of court in a civil lawsuit that accuses him of molesting 13-year old Jordan Chandler during sleepovers at his California ranch.

 31 – German car manufacturer BMW announces the purchase of Rover from British Aerospace, ending nearly a century of independent mass car production in Britain.

-05 – Serbs fire artillery shells into a Sarajevo market, leaving 68 dead and more than 200 injured.
+05 – Serbs fire a 120mm artillery shell into the main market square in Sarajevo, leaving 68 dead and more than 200 injured.

 17 – An earthquake measuring 6.7 on the Richter scale in the Northridge area of Los Angeles leaves 57 dead.